pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Finally, it's time to upload your package to the Python Package Index!

-The first thing you'll need to do is register an account on Test PyPI, which is a separate instance of the package index intended for testing and experimentation.
+The first thing you'll need to do is register an account on TestPyPI, which is a separate instance of the package index intended for testing and experimentation.
 It's great for things like this tutorial where we don't necessarily want to upload to the real index.
 To register an account, go to https://test.pypi.org/account/register/ and complete the steps on that page.
 You will also need to verify your email address before you're able to upload any packages.
-For more details on Test PyPI, see :doc:`/guides/using-testpypi`.
+For more details, see :doc:`/guides/using-testpypi`.

 To securely upload your project, you'll need a PyPI `API token`_.
 Create one at https://test.pypi.org/manage/account/#api-tokens, setting the "Scope" to "Entire